WHO WE ARE

 The Bicycle Adventure Club (BAC) is a non-profit, bicycle touring club for serious cyclists run by its 1,500 volunteer members.
 Members create for each other a variety of bicycle tours, both domestic and foreign.
 Our heritage goes back over 40 years to the International Bicycle Touring Society; the club as it currently exists began operating rides in 1983.
 We have a large number of members who have been with the club for many years.
 We enjoy the camaraderie of exploring the world with our cycling friends on tours developed by club members for other members.

 Membership in BAC is open to experienced touring cyclists over 18 years old.
-The membership fee to join is $35 for an individual and $50 for a couples; renewal fees each year after that is $20 for individuals and $30 for couples and is due on the anniversary of your join date.
+The membership fee to join is $25 for an individual and $50 for a couple; renewal fees each year after that are $15 for individuals and $30 for couples and is due on the anniversary of your join date.
 Members that allow their membership to lapse will need to rejoin the BAC at the full rate.
 Only BAC members can sign up for and participate in rides.
 New BAC members are required to have email access in order to receive club communications and to apply for club rides.

 - BAC rides are usually developed and led by volunteer club members (Ride Directors).
 On some overseas rides the volunteer member (called a Ride Coordinator in this case) will plan the tour in conjunction with a commercial tour operator and the commercial operator will lead the ride.